The best drinking games for students, adults, & teams

-Beer Pong is an all-around crowd-pleaser, again because it’s easy to follow, but difficult to master.
-To play this team drinking game lay out two sets of cups forming a pyramid on both ends of the table, gather a ping pong ball, and fill the cups with your drink of choice.
-Although this doesn’t have to be beer, beer is recommended as anything stronger will get expensive, not to mention chaotic, fast.
+Beer Pong is an all-around crowd-pleaser with a surprising history to it, and it’s it’s easy to follow, but difficult to master.
+To play this team drinking game, lay out two sets of cups forming a pyramid on both ends of the table, gather a ping pong ball, and fill the cups with your drink of choice.
+Although this doesn’t have to be beer, beer is recommended as anything stronger will get expensive, not to mention chaotic, and fast.

 The teams then take turns to throw the ball into the other team’s cups.
 If you get the ping pong ball into your opponent’s cup, they have to drink its contents.